CodeHubOrg/JavaScript101-Session1/02_Data_Types/README.md

 #### String

 This data type does not need any introduction anymore, because we have already used it a lot!
 Strings are defined by putting the value in double or single quotes.
-You can concatenate string with the *+* operator.
-Any value can be converted to a string with the *toString()* method
+You can concatenate strings with the *+* operator.
+Values can be converted to a string with the *toString()* method

 #### Equal does not equal equal